apiotrowski255/website/content/about.md

 Film i like:
 - Avatar, the last airbender
 - Spider-Man: Into the Spider-Verse
+- Spider-Man: Across the Spider-Verse
 - The Lego Movie
+- The Batman
 - American Psycho : This film has so many community edits and remixes.
 - Blade runner 2049
 - Puss in boots 2